 An Achilles tendon rupture injury is when the tendon fibres tear, causing pain and loss of function.
 A rupture can be either partial or complete.
 Treatment may involve surgery.

 Achilles tendon rupture is common in weekend athletes trying to play/train too hard and is less common in well-trained professional athletes.
 The injury is more common in men than in women and the frequency of rupture increases over the age of 30 years.

 Signs and symptomsWhen the Achilles tendon ruptures a popping or snapping sound may be heard.
-The person may feel that they have been hit or kicked in the back of the lower leg.
+The person may feel like they have been hit or kicked in the back of the lower leg.
 This is quickly followed by the sudden onset of sharp pain in the tendon and a loss of strength and function.
 If a complete rupture has occurred it may not be possible to lift the heel off the ground or point the toes.
 Often the degree of pain experienced, or lack of it, can be inversely proportional to the extent of the injury, ie: a partial rupture may in fact be more painful than a complete rupture.

 The Achilles tendon is a strong band of fibrous connective tissue that attaches the calf muscle to the heel bone.
 An Achilles tendon rupture usually involves a sudden, quick movement where there is a forceful stretch of the tendon or a contraction of the muscles, eg: jumping, sprinting, or pushing off.
 This occurs most often in sports that require a lot of stopping and starting such as tennis, basketball, netball, football and squash.